marneypratt/introR4bio/README.md

 If you need help while going through a swirl lesson, you can click on the "swirl-commands.txt" or "swirl-tips.txt" files in the IntroR4bio folder

-You can also open the **[Resources for the Intro to R for Biology course webpage](https://docs.google.com/document/d/e/2PACX-1vTRMYrJYm4DtGURF6voY0AwhFFGnIvjYleoC5qgH5uVzRmCNXO9EJuKLK5ihvH3rMvWtnuPZ_7qU13i/pub) and keep that open while you work through the lessons.
+You can also open the <a href="https://docs.google.com/document/d/e/2PACX-1vTRMYrJYm4DtGURF6voY0AwhFFGnIvjYleoC5qgH5uVzRmCNXO9EJuKLK5ihvH3rMvWtnuPZ_7qU13i/pub">Resources for the Intro to R for Biology course webpage</a> and keep that open while you work through the lessons.

 ## Enjoy Learning how to Use R!